Strategic-Software-Solutions/CovidRegistry/README.md

 # Bio-Linked API

-It is important to note that you will obtain your token from a separate URL than the main Bio-linked API.
+It is important to note that you will obtain your token from a separate URL than the main Bio-Linked API.
 This is explained in more detail below.

-The bio-linked api endpoint:
+The Bio-Linked api endpoint:
 `https://biolinked.azure-api.net/api`

 ## Application Flow